jmandel/testing-ghpages/tutorials/build-smart-ap.md.md

 Why did we design the API this way?
 Because, in most cases, the SMART container will need to make a call to a server to obtain the requested data.
 That could take some time, and it would be very unfortunate if your app was forced to block for a couple of seconds.
 Instead, your app gets control back from the SMART library call almost immediately and is free to display some pretty progress bar or, more substantively, make additional API calls to obtain a few data points in parallel.

+##Data in RDF form

+When data becomes available, the SMART framework invokes your callback function, passing it the resulting medications as a parameter.
+This result is in the form of an SMARTResponse object containing the RDF graph.
+RDF \(Resource Description Framework\) is an open and flexible approach to modeling all kinds of data in a graph structure.
+If you haven't used RDF, you should read our Quick Introduction to RDF and SPARQL.

+The bottom line is a SMART medication list is an RDF graph that can be easily navigated and queried.
+For example, if meds is an RDF graph, then:

+	meds.graph.where("?medication rdf:type sp:Medication")

+selects all of "objects" in the graph that have a datatype sp:Medication, where sp stands for [http://smartplatforms.org/ns](http://smartplatforms.org/ns)#, the location of the SMART vocabulary.

+Of course, we want more than just the raw "objects," we want their properties, in particular the name of the drug.
+The following selects the drug names, which are coded-values, and then the value of those coded values, which are the actual drug-name strings:

+	meds.graph
+    .where("?medication rdf:type sp:Medication")
+    .where("?medication sp:drugName ?drug_name_code")
+    .where("?drug_name_code dcterms:title ?drugname");

+This is effectively a JavaScript query on the RDF graph, and it returns a set of JavaScript objects with properties we're interested in, in particular drugname.
+We can then iterate over the list of returned objects and extract the drugname property for each one:

+   var med_names = meds.graph
+     .where("?medication rdf:type sp:Medication")
+     .where("?medication sp:drugName ?drug_name_code")
+     .where("?drug_name_code dcterms:title ?drugname");

+   med_names.each(function(i, single_med) {
+     // do something with single_med.drugname
+   });